zeuge1983/qa-sr-automation/README.md

 2. Manually Triggering the Workflow

-    Navigate to the Actions Tab: Go to the Actions tab of your GitHub repository.
+    - Navigate to the Actions Tab:
+        Go to the [Actions] (https://github.com/zeuge1983/qa-sr-automation/actions)
-    Select the Workflow: Find the workflow named "Manual Cypress Test Run" in the list of workflows.
+    - Select the Workflow: Find the workflow named "Manual Cypress Test Run" in the list of workflows.
-    Run the Workflow: Click the "Run workflow" button.
+    - Run the Workflow: Click the "Run workflow" button.
 You can choose which branch to run the workflow on if your configuration supports multiple branches.